Lightnet/cmake_physics_libs_test/README.md

   Using the raylib to render test to check physics position and rotate.
 Note have not test rotate few projects yet due to limited of AI model cool down.

+# CMake:
+  Note that build order is important as follow the script line by line.
+To be compile by order build.

 # Projects:
  * raylib_bullet3_physics_cpp (working)
  * raylib_jolt_physics (working)